nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-configure-webpack-2-and-babel-for-use-with-preact.md

 This will allow us to do some routing later on.

 Now, let's fire up the dev server to make sure everything's working.
-We'll add a script to our `package.json` file, we'll use `start`, and then we'll say `webpack-dev-server inline`.
+We'll add a script to our `package.json` file, we'll use `"start"`, and then we'll say `webpack-dev-server --inline`.
 This will stop webpack from serving the application in an iframe.

 ####package.json